What Makes a Great Candidate?

 About the author

 Chris is dedicated to driving meaningful change in the world through software.
-He has a history of taking projects from idea to production in fast yet measured ways.
-Chris has has experience delivering solutions to clients spanning fortune 100, not-for-profit and Government.
+He has taken dozens of projects from napkin to production in fast yet measured way.
+Chris has experience delivering solutions to clients spanning fortune 100, not-for-profit and Government.